VertaAI/modeldb/client/verta/docs/quickstart.rst

 3. Obtain your Verta Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* On Verta Core or Verta Enterprise, log into the Verta Web App (e.g., https://app.verta.ai) and visit the Profile page to find your developer key.
+* On Verta Enterprise, log into the Verta Web App (e.g., https://app.verta.ai) and visit the Profile page to find your developer key.

     |profile dropdown| |profile page|